 Chronic cardio is for endurance athletes and hamsters.
 Incorporate sprint training into your fitness regime for effective cardiovascular training without compromising muscle-building goals.

 Consider the differences in physiques between your average marathon runner and that of a sprinter.
 Intensity is the core factor in developing the sprinter’s body.

 Sprinting and fat loss

 As mentioned above, long-distance running is not the most effective form of burning fat.
 Whilst running as an activity is good at burning calories, the metabolism isn’t as fired up after the run to continue the calorie burn as it is after a session of high-intensity exercise like sprints.

 Sprinting is an effective means of losing weight because it’s much higher intensity, shorter duration running, in short bursts of output.

-- Where possible, run on sand, grass or trail with concrete as a last resort (to minimise impact on the body)
+- Where possible, run on sand, grass, or trail with concrete as a last resort (to minimize the impact on the body)